-I focused on posting about Beijing bars and restaurants on WeChat and, to a lesser degree, Twitter and Instagram, the past three months.
+I focused on posting about Beijing bars and restaurants on WeChat and, to a lesser degree, Twitter and Instagram during the first three months of 2020.
 One venue’s name popped up more than any other—Hulu—thanks to the efforts of a team, led by Ignace Lecleir, in reacting to the coronavirus crisis.
 See details below.

-Note: A version of this post originally appeared in my Grape Wall of China newsletter.
+Note: A version of this post appeared in my Grape Wall of China newsletter.

 Imagine starting 2020 with four notable restaurants beneath your belt.
 Two are focused on fine dining.
 One is set in a stunning Beijing temple’s grounds and, after a decade of wine, sweat and tears, recently won the reader’s choice award for “world’s best restaurant” from Trip Advisor.
 The other is just across from The Forbidden City and a favorite of both tourists and residents.
 Plus two casual dining venues — one established and perpetually packed, the other new and full of promise.